| A BRIEF

 exhibitions.
 With his earnings, Mark began his investing career, and most of

-his wealth has
+wealth has

 been generated in this way.